The Agile Data (AD) Method

 3. Why Adopt The Agile Database Techniques Stack?

 Any given technique has advantages and disadvantages, including the ones overviewed in this article.
 Every given practice works well in some situations, and may even be the “best” that you can do in those situations, but doesn’t work well in others.
-So practices are contextual in nature and should be presented as such.
-To present something as a “best practice” is deceptive in my opinion.
-To prove my point, the advantages and disadvantages of each strategy of the agile database techniques stack are summarized in the following table.
+Practices are contextual and should be presented as such.
+Presenting something as a “best practice” is deceptive, in my opinion.
+To prove my point, the advantages and disadvantages of each agile database technique are summarized in the following table.

 Technique Advantages Disadvantages